haverland/collectmeteranalog/README.md

 ## Setup your watermeter device

-Before you can read the images, you have to configure the logging of the digits in your device.
+Before you can read the images, you have to configure the logging of the pointers in your device.

 Go to you devices and open the configuration.
 ![Goto Configuration](images/Menu-Config.png)

 Now setup the *LogfileRetentionsInDays*.
 You have to select the checkbox if not already configured.

-Please do not change the path of *LogImageLocation* ( /log/digit )
+Please do not change the path of *LogImageLocation* ( /log/analog )

 ![Setup LogfileRetentionInDays](images/Config-Logimages.png)